Published 19 September 2017

-If you do not have a lot of money left for hiring a top professional wedding photographer for the full wedding day, you could opt to hire a professional for only 1-2 hours on your wedding day.
+If your budget for hiring a top professional wedding photographer for the full wedding day is limited, you could opt to hire a professional for only 1-2 hours on your wedding day.
 They will produce an absolute amazing selection of photographs for you in that short time, exactly the photos you want to receive after your wedding.

 However, there are many amazing photographers in Edinburgh, Scotland, or wherever you are.
 Make a shortlist of your top 10 photographers.
 Professional Photographers are not booked out every single Saturday and Sunday from April until September.
-You could do a call-around 2-3 weeks before your wedding and see who is still available.
-It is unlikely that within such short notice they would get a booking for a full day wedding photography, and you can snatch up one of your favourite photographers for 1 or 2 hours on a Saturday.
+You could do a call-around four weeks before your wedding and see who is still available.
+It is unlikely that within such short notice they would get a booking for a full day wedding photography, and you can snatch up one of your favourite photographers for one or two hours on a Saturday.

-I have been booked a few times, very short notice, for weddings that are as close as 2 days away.
+I have been booked a few times, very short notice, for weddings that are as close as two days away.
 As a professional, with our experience, we can fulfil such a job and produce high quality photographs for you.
-So you save a lot of money, your friend takes photos on the day and learns a lot, AND you get some amazing shots for you to love forever.
+So you save a lot of money, your friend takes photos on the day, AND you get some amazing professional photographs you will love forever.